eckonator/MMM-FroelingConnect/README.md

         position: 'middle_center',
         header: 'FRÖLING PE1 / Heizungsvisualisierung',
         config: {
-            username : 'youremail@provider.com', // FRÖLUNG Connect - APP Username or Email.
+            username: 'youremail@provider.com', // FRÖLUNG Connect - APP Username or Email.
-            password : 'yourPassword', // FRÖLUNG Connect - APP Password.
+            password: 'yourPassword', // FRÖLUNG Connect - APP Password.
-            interval : 5 // Interval in minutes how often the data should be fetched from the API.
+            interval: 5, // Interval in minutes how often the data should be fetched from the API.
+            modulWidth: '700px', // Max width in px, %, vw, em ... for this module.
+            amongComponents: false // Display components from top to bottom.
         }
     }
 ]